TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/hybrid-gateways.md

 "connection_string": "<MDCB-INGRESS>:443",
 ```

-To change these, head to your Tyk Cloud account

 3. For the **MDCB-INGRESS**, choose the correct deployment and copy the MDCB URL.

+{{< img src="/img/hybrid-gateway/image4-37.png" alt="Deployment" >}}

 4. Next, we need an **ORG ID** and **API key** from the Tyk Cloud account.
 5. Launch the API Manager Dashboard.

+{{< img src="/img/hybrid-gateway/image6-39.png" alt="API Manager Dashboard" >}}

 Within the API Manager Dashboard select your Hybrid user.
 Under that user, copy the API key and add it.
 Then copy and paste the Org ID and save.
-6. Finally, edit the <docker-compose.yml> file to swap over the standalone config file to use the hybrid config file that was just configured.
+6 .
+Finally, edit the <docker-compose.yml> file to swap over the standalone config file to use the hybrid config file that was just configured.

 From: